Phase-Walker/git-testing/formatting.md

 ### Notifications

 You can mention a person or team on GitHub by typing @ plus their username or team name.
-This will trigger a notification and bring their attention to the conversation.
 People will also receive a notification if you edit a comment to mention their username or team name.

 Note: A person will only be notified about a mention if the person has read access to the repository and,